 Due to the unique nature of the Department of Public Safety, it was decided to blend the traditions of Police and Fire Divisions.
 This is achieved by differentiating the uniforms.
 The Fire Division representatives wear jacket and pants with a red stripe and red shoulder cord with a New York style Bell cap.
 The Police Division representatives wear a blue stripe and blue shoulder cord with the traditional saucer cap.
 The Color Guard also distinguishes itself by carrying an axe on one side of the formation and rifle on the other.

-To inquire about the team being at your event contact Major Michael Koster at 605-995-8400.
+To inquire about the team being at your event contact Chief of Police Michael Koster at 605-995-8400.